How to write a business plan

 In this part, you include information such as:

-Describe which legal structure you choose and why.
+Describe which legal you choose and why. - Part-time business

-Are you still working as an employee or do you take care of your children or parents next to your part-time business?
+Are you still working as an employee or do you take care of your children or parents next to your part-time ?
 Then write down how you think you can spend enough time on your own company.
 Is there a non-competition clause included in your contract?
-If so, explain how you plan to deal with that.
+If so, explain how you plan to deal with that. - Company name

 Which legal requirements and obligations do you have to meet?
-Do you need certain diplomas or permits?
+Do you need certain diplomas or ? - Terms and Conditions

-Are you going to keep your business records yourself?
-Or will you hire a bookkeeper or accountant?
+Are you going to keep your business records ?
+Or will you hire a bookkeeper or accountant? - Staff

-Are you hiring staff or not?
-And why?
+Are you hiring staff or ?
+And why? - Future prospects

 Where do you want your company to be in a few years?
 And what will you do to achieve this goal?